Bridging the Employment Gap by Investing in Tomorrow’s Workforce, TODAY!

 The Empowerment Network and City of Omaha in collaboration with community partners are working to provide opportunities for youth and young adults to gain valuable job training and work experience during the summer.
 We are working to provide jobs, internships, work experience, vocational training, career exploration, life skills training and leadership opportunities.

 STEP-UP OMAHA! recruits, trains, and places prepared Omaha youth and young adults age 14 to 21, in mutually beneficial part-time and full-time summer and year-around employment and career exploration opportunities.
-STEP-UP OMAHA! builds on the Empowerment Network and its community partners’ successes in hiring and placing over 6,500 participants over the past thirteen years.
+STEP-UP OMAHA! builds on the Empowerment Network and its community partners’ successes in hiring and placing over 7,000 participants over the past fifteen years.

-STEP-UP OMAHA! a community-based initiative of the Empowerment Network funded in part by the City of Omaha and Charles E. Lakin Foundation in collaboration with community partners: Boys & Girls Club of the Midlands, Heartland Workforce Solutions, Hope Center for Kids, Girls Inc., Metropolitan Community College, Omaha Economic Development Corporation, Omaha Housing Authority, Omaha Public Schools, Urban League of Nebraska and the United Way of the Midlands.
+STEP-UP OMAHA! a community-based initiative of the Empowerment Network funded in part by the City of Omaha and Charles E. Lakin Foundation in collaboration with community partners: Boys & Girls Club of the Midlands, Heartland Workforce Solutions, Hope Center for Kids, Metropolitan Community College, Omaha Housing Authority, Omaha Public Schools, Urban League of Nebraska and the United Way of the Midlands.

 Step-Up Omaha Vision: We collaborate to bridge the employment gap and invest in the workforce of the future by recruiting, training, and preparing at-risk and career-minded youth and young adults in our community to make positive life choices, empowering them to fully maximize their personal potential through educational and career opportunities.

 - Ages 14-15 complete a Career Exploration program.

 - Ages 16-18 complete a work experience and jobs training program.